-The tensile test is a test method within mechanical materials testing, for determination of material characteristics.
-Depending on the material, the test is used as the standard method in accordance with the respective standard for determination of yield strength, tensile strength, strain at break and other material properties.
+The tensile test is a test method within mechanical materials testing, used for the determination of material characteristics.
+Depending on the material, the test is used in accordance with the respective industry standard for determination of the yield strength, tensile strength, strain at break and other material properties.

 In the tensile test a material specimen is strained until it breaks.
 The applied strain rate must be low, so that the result is not distorted.
 During the tensile test the force and extension of the specimen are measured.

 Next to hardness measurement, tensile tests are one of the most frequently performed tests in mechanical materials testing.
 They are used to characterize the strength and deformation behavior under tensile load.

 Uses Differentiation by load Differentiation by material Testing machines Other tests

 - On machined thin specimens for determination of the material behavior under uniaxial tensile load uniformly distributed over the cross section

 - On notched specimens for the simulation of multi-axial stress states—notch tensile test